cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      access using the user "anonymous".
    - Further developers and ambitious graphical designers are more than welcome in this new project.
+   - This is an own branch within the current CrypTool subversion repository.